-- A USB drive of at least 4 GB to Install Ubuntu.
-Although its depend upon, what type of Linux OS installation you want and the size of USB drive is depends on that.
+- A USB drive of at least 4 GB to install Ubuntu.
+Although its depend upon, what type of Linux OS installation you want and the size of the USB drive is depends on that.

 - The USB Memory stick should be blank and completely formatted

 Step By Step Installation of Ubuntu from a USB Stick on Windows 10

 Step 1: First of all download the open-source Linux Ubuntu ISO from the Ubuntu official website.
 The different flavours of Ubuntu available are Kubuntu, Lubuntu, Mythbuntu, Ubuntu Kylin, Ubuntu GNOME, Ubuntu Budgie, Ubuntu MATE, Ubuntu Studio and Xubuntu.
 The installation procedure is the same for all the Ubuntu flavours but in performing this tutorial we use the standard Unity Ubuntu.

 Step 2: After downloading the Ubuntu ISO, the second step is to get the Ubuntu bootable USB-creator.
 There are a couple of good free and open-source software options are available such as Linux Live USB Creator, Unetbootin, Rufus and Win32 Disk Imager.
 You can use any of them but for the tutorial, we are using the Rufus as an Ubuntu startup disk creator.
 Link to get the open-source Rufus USB installer.